When Janhvi Kapoor Told Sridevi She Is A Bad Mamma & Didn't Talk To Her For Three Days

 "Earlier, I would take them to social gatherings and premieres that I attended.
 But they (people) thought I was promoting Janhvi.''

-It Made Me Feel Like A Proud Mother
+It Made Her Feel Like A Proud Mother

 ''Walking with my girls made me feel like a proud mother.
 But to the world, it became a reason to misunderstand me.''